This post may contain affiliate links.

 A full kitchen and even washing machine, can be very handy.
 London is littered with small supermarkets and coffee shops, finding food is super easy and inexpensive, so we don’t worry about food provision too much, but a washing machine is gold.

 Shared bathrooms often cut costs.
 Sometimes we use these hotels or hostels and have never had a problem with the facilities.
-We prefer to avoid them though as I’m sure you do.
+We prefer to avoid them though, as I’m sure you do.
 There are plenty of London hostels with family rooms that have private bathrooms.

 We often look at youth hostels, but so far they have always been more expensive than cheap hotels and apartments.
 There are a couple of hostels we’ve used that we will mention here and usually we’ve booked them for a particular location or because availability was limited at that time.

 Where to Look for Great Deals on Hotels in London

-There are almost too many options these days, making the searching process very time consuming and frustrating.
-Many swear by AirBnb, but for us it has often been pointless looking on this site.
-It is usually more expensive for families, hidden charges stack up, with service fees and extra charges per person per night.
-That being said, we have recently had a couple of big wins with AirBnb and enjoyed a month on the Thames at just £60/night, this was a very lucky find.
+There are almost too many options these days, making the searching process very time-consuming and frustrating.
+Many swear by AirBnb but we usually find hotels cheaper.
+We have recently had a couple of big wins with AirBnb and enjoyed a month on the Thames at just £60/night, this was a very lucky find.
 These days the added cleaning fees really put us off using Airbnb for London stays.

 Which booking engine to use for London?

 Hotels Combined allows you to compare prices across every booking engine simultaneously.
 We use Agoda for Asia mostly, but it does work for London sometimes.

 Booking.com are usually our best way to find budget London accommodation.
 We find it’s best to just stick to one booking site and get to know it well, you can tie yourself up in knots comparing them all, just have faith in a brand you trust.